mathbalduino/go-codegen/docs/go-file.md

 The `headerTitle` arg is just a string that will be put inside the file copyright comment section (right at the header).
 Usually, I use something like `"<library>/<import>/<path> v1.0.0"`, but you can use anything.

-The `filepath` arg is the absolute `filesystem` **_folder_** path that the file will be persisted.
+The `filepath` arg is the absolute `filesystem` **_folder and filename_** path that the file will be persisted.
 It is used to process the import list of the file, format it (the underlying build tool needs this to get the context) and, of course, persist it.

 :::info
-In this step, the [imports.Process](https://pkg.go.dev/golang.org/x/tools/imports#Process) will be applied to the final file content, adjusting the imports (formatting and removing unused imports)
+In this step, the [imports.Process](https://pkg.go.dev/golang.org/x/tools/imports#Process) will be applied to the final file content, adjusting the imports (extra formatting, if needed, and removing unused imports)
 :::

 ### Example